Murder of Kim Wall

 Kim Isabel Fredrika Wall was reported missing after Nautilus failed to return to the harbour at Refshaleøen, Copenhagen.
 The submarine was found sunken the following morning and Madsen was arrested upon being rescued from the water.
 Between 21 August and 29 November, parts of Wall's dismembered body were found in different locations around the area.
-Charged with her murder, Madsen was convicted and sentenced to life imprisonment on 25 April 2018 by Copenhagen City Court following a widely publicised trial.
+Convicted of her murder, Madsen was sentenced to life imprisonment on 25 April 2018 by Copenhagen City Court following a widely publicised trial.

-On 20 October 2020, Madsen briefly escaped from prison by threatening a prison employee, but was surrounded and apprehended by police 500 m from the prison and subsequently taken back into custody.
-In 2020, a television dramatisation of the case was created by Tobias Lindholm.
+On 20 October 2020, Madsen briefly escaped from prison by threatening a prison employee but was surrounded and apprehended by police 500 m from the prison and taken into custody again.
+In 2020 a television dramatisation of the case was created by Tobias Lindholm.

 Events

 Disappearance and discovery of remains

 On Thursday 10 August 2017, Wall and her partner Ole Stobbe were preparing to host a farewell party in Refshaleøen prior to their planned move to Beijing on 16 August.
 Before the party, Wall received a text from Danish entrepreneur Peter Madsen—with whom she had requested an interview earlier in the year—inviting her to interview him on board his midget submarine UC3 Nautilus.
 She agreed to join him on the submarine for two hours and boarded Nautilus around 19:00 local time (UTC+2).
 The submarine never returned to the harbour and Stobbe called the police at 01:43 that night to report Wall missing.
 Nautilus was sighted in Køge Bay southeast of Amager by Drogden lighthouse at 10:30 the next morning; it foundered at 11:00.

 On 21 August, a cyclist found Wall's torso washed up on a beach in the southwest of Amager.
 A post-mortem examination found fifteen stab wounds, mostly in the groin.
 Metal had been affixed to her torso in an attempt to ensure it did not float.
 On 6 October, assisted by cadaver dogs provided by the Swedish police, police divers found two plastic bags in Køge Bay containing Wall's head, legs, clothes and a knife; six days later, a saw was found in the water.
 On 21 and 29 November, police divers found Wall's arms in the bay.
 Police probed possible links to other murder cases in Scandinavia, including the unsolved death of 22-year-old Kazuko Toyonaga in 1986 in Copenhagen, but did not find connections to any of them.